When comparing newer projection screens to older versions, one of the most noticeable distinctions is the general ability to read an HDR signal.

 HDR supports bigger file size, gives more color information and exposure where you can have hyper-realistic life-like image quality.
 For HDR content to support, you require a big storage size and faster internet connectivity.
 Different games support different levels of HDR like various exposure, color, and details.
 HDR enhances better dynamic range, exposure, color, and vibrancy boosting the black levels on a projection screen.

-Where SDR still supports an old color standard that relies on Rec 709 color gamut, which is an outdated standard that provides limited dynamic range and smaller color gamut.
+Whereas SDR still supports an old color standard that relies on Rec 709 color gamut, which is an outdated standard that provides limited dynamic range and a smaller color gamut.
 The colors on the SDR projection screen looks slightly muted with lower brightness and underexposure contrast level.

 Much like color gamut, color depth refers to the different colors a projection screen can display.
 The difference between the two can be a bit confusing.
 Color gamut refers to the level of saturation the projection screen can display, while color depth refers to the number of colors the screen is capable of showing within that palette.
 A limited color gamut would stop a screen from displaying the red of an apple accurately, while a limitation in color depth would make the red gradients on that apple look uneven and with visible steps.